eye-division/rosa-prod-site/_projects/dragon-cafe---mental-fight-club.md

 highlight: true
 past: false
 description: >-
+  "You can't remake the world without remaking yourself" Ben Okri.
 Commissioned by the Mental Fight Club this film is a powerful reflection of the work of the Dragon Cafe in Borough, SE London, and in the City of London, and the importance of the projects, and their creative activity.

   The Dragon Cafe is a leading example of the importance of social prescribing and the benefit of arts in the support of our mental wellbeing.